PhiliptheGinger/cap-predictor/docs/chatbot_frontend.md

 It reads configuration from environment variables (loaded with `python-dotenv`) and communicates with an external runner through a simple `CMD:` protocol.
 An experimental *agent mode* can register additional tools for the model to call.
+By default the frontend runs the legacy Qwen conversation loop; pass `--agent` or set `AGENT_MODE=1` to enable agent mode.

 ## Environment variables